 But wait!
 Before you jet off, have you thought about how much you know about this tropical country?
-Here are some top tips to stay safe and happy on your holiday of a lifetime.
+Here are some top tips on what to avoid in Thailand to stay safe and happy on your holiday of a lifetime.

 No matter what the situation you won’t get anywhere or make yourself very popular if you yell.
 So, just stay cool and smile, it’s the only way forward.

 Never touch or pass anything over anyone’s head.
 The head is considered sacred in Thailand and must be respected.

 Feet are regarded as unclean and symbolically the lowest part of the body.